michellab/BioSimSpace/python/BioSimSpace/Process/README.md

 * `system`: A Sire molecular system.

 * `protocol`: A [`BioSimSpace.Protocol`](../Protocol) object defining the protocol for the simulation process, e.g. an equilibration protocol.
-A user who wishes to run a custom process can simply replace the protocol argument with the path to an appropriate configuration file.

 For example, to initialise an object to run a default minimistion protocol using AMBER: